cutthroat78/Leaving-Cert-Notes/subjects/english/poetry/derek-mahon/chinese.md

 > Under a framed photograph of Hong Kong
 > The proprietor of the Chinese restaurant
 > Stands at the door as if the world were young,
-> Watching the first yacht hoist a sail
+> Watching the first yacht hoist a sail -
-> - An ideogram on sea-cloud – and the light
+> An ideogram on sea-cloud – and the light
 > Of heaven upon the hills of Donegal;
 > And whistles a little tune, dreaming of home.

 ## Theme(s)
+- Nature (seascape)
+- Politics
--
+- Sense of place

 ## Poetic Techniques
+- Metaphor (yacht hoisting is ideogram)
+- Sibilance
--
+- Personification

 ## Rhyme + Structure
+- Blank verse
+- 2 stanzas
+- Not even
--
+- 20 lines

 ## Tone + Mood
 -

 ## Imagery
+- Yacht
+- Man reading a paper
+- Chinese restaurant
+- seagulls
--
+- sea

 ## Symbolism
 -